Strong-TransCenter: Improved Multi-Object Tracking based on Transformers with Dense Representations: Proposed Method

 \subsection{Embedding Network}

-In order to tackle the problem of ID switches, especially in cases of crowded scenes with many possible matches in close proximity, we incorporated a method to base association on appearance instead of only IoU.
+In order to tackle the problem of IDSWs, especially in cases of crowded scenes with many possible matches in close proximity, we incorporated a method to base association on appearance instead of only GIoU.
 The implementation we chose was the FastReID library \cite{FastReID}, based on the SBS architecture \cite{SBS} with ResNeSt50 backbone \cite{ResNeSt}.
 The model was trained on the MOT17 and MOT20 train sets as in \cite{Aharon2022}.
 Attempts were made to use the features derived from the TransCenter transformer itself as the object embeddings but it achieved poor results compared to the SBS network, which was trained specifically for the Re-ID task.
-The network creates an embedding vector to represent the image patch containing the detected object using the heatmap centers locations from the transformer.
+The network creates an embedding vector to represent the image patch containing the detected object using the heatmap centers' locations from the transformer.
 After every matching with a high enough detection score, the embedding vector is updated as the new appearance of the associated track.
-This is because a low score detection from the transformer network usually correlates with a problematic visual detection, e.g. a partially occluded object, that does not represent the object's regular appearance.
-The update is applied using an exponential moving average (EMA), as in \cite{Aharon2022} and \cite{JDE_Wang2019}.
+This is because a low score detection from the transformer network usually correlates with a problematic visual detection, e.g., a partially occluded object, that does not represent the object's regular appearance.
+The update is applied using an EMA (Exponential Moving Average), as in \cite{Aharon2022} and \cite{JDE_Wang2019}.
 The embedding vector for track $i$ at frame $k$ will be therefore updated as such:

 Where $f_i^k$ is the appearance embedding of the current matched detection and $\alpha=0.9$ is a momentum term.

+As demonstrated in Fig \ref{fig:association_flowchart}, the difference between our suggested association and the association of the baseline Transcenter is both the integrated Kalman filter and the added Embedding network that allows a combined distance for matching.
 In every association stage an embedding distance is calculated between all the existing tracks and the new detections, as the cosine similarity between the track embedding $e_i^k$ and the new detection embedding vector $f_j^k$.
-As in \cite{Aharon2022}, the combination of IoU score and appearance embedding score was done by taking the minimum value between the two:
+As in \cite{Aharon2022}, the combination of GIoU score and appearance embedding score was done by taking the minimum value between the two: